Maui Timeshares, Fractional Ownership & Luxury Co-Ownership: Understanding Your Ownership Options on Maui

 • Long-term resale flexibility

-Understanding the Timeshare Resale Market
+Understanding Timeshare Resale Value

 • Resort reputation

-• Maintenance fee levels
+• Maintenance fees

-• Exchange program flexibility
+• Exchange flexibility

-• Unit location and seasonality
+• Unit location

-For this reason, buyers should evaluate timeshares primarily through the lens of vacation enjoyment and lifestyle utility rather than appreciation potential.
+Many resale values are significantly lower than original developer pricing.
+For this reason, buyers should evaluate timeshares primarily through the lens of lifestyle utility rather than appreciation potential.

-When Buyers Transition to Real Estate Ownership
+When Vacation Owners Transition to Real Estate Ownership

-Many Maui property owners begin their relationship with the island through vacation ownership.
+Many Maui property owners begin as visitors.

 • Longer stays